Electricity Theory I (Tier 1) 1ELT01 150 hours

-Through this course students will develop the skills required to complete the basic installation of electrical power in a residence.
-Students will actively wire receptacles, switches, and lights, adhering to the requirements of the National Electrical Code (NEC).
+The project-based course provides students with the opportunity to apply theory to practice.
+Through this course, students will develop the skills required to complete the basic installation of electrical power in a residence.
+Students will actively wire receptacles, switches, and lights, adhering to the required of the National Electrical Code (NEC).

 Electrical Theory II (Tier 1) 2ELT01 150 hours